Studio We: Recording 2

 Studio We: Recording #2 is the second demo album by the South Korean band Onewe.
 The album was released by RBW on December 7, 2021, and distributed by Kakao Entertainment.
 It consists of twelve tracks, including the pre-released single "Star" and its instrumental, along with CD-only demo versions of nine songs from the band's previous releases and special instrumental track "In Course".

 Background and release

 On November 15, 2021, a schedule plan was released announcing Onewe's new song “Star” which was to be released on November 23, followed by the release of their second demo album Studio We: Recording #2 on December 7, leading up to the release of Onewe's second Planet Nine EP in January of the following year.

 "Star" was pre-released as a digital single alongside a music video for the song at 6pm KST on November 23.
-It was then included as the lead single for the demo album, which was released as a physical album and also included demo versions of songs from the Onewe's previous EP Planet Nine: Alter Ego and single album Memory: Illusion, as well as a special instrumental track "In Course" which was first revealed at the band's Studio We : Live #6 concert in January of 2021.
+It was then included as the lead single for the demo album, which was released as a physical album and also included demo versions of songs from the Onewe's previous EP Planet Nine: Alter Ego and single album Memory: Illusion, as well as a special instrumental track "In Course" which was first revealed at the band's Studio We : Live #6 concert in January 2021.